 Knowing that my life group, friends, family, and Church community was covering my family and me with prayer helped us more than anything.
 When you’re walking with God and praying on behalf of a grieving family God moves in expected ways.

 Grief changes your entire world y’all.
 You can share grief books for children to help the parents ease them into moving on in a way they’ll understand,

 Books for adults can also help the grief process and healing as well.
-When you read similar stories of others who have been on this path will you through yours.
+When you read similar stories of others who have been on this path will you be through yours?
 Remember, life can be good again!